vnegrisolo/vnegrisolo.github.io/_posts/docker/2017-09-30-docker-for-all-environments.md

 ## Some context

-Docker 🐳 is a great approach for packaging your application and its requirements.
+Docker 🐳 is a great tool for packaging your application and its requirements.
 You can automate every step to automate it's creation including packages to install, environment variable, manipulating files, running commands, etc. For all these reasons a lot of companies are adopting it on 🚀 production.

 On the other hand in order to develop and test a single application sometimes it's needed to run several other ones.
 Also application may need some dependencies like key-value store, caching, databases, search engines, messaging services and so on.
 For modern and well constructed applications this might not be a big problem, but for legacy ones this scenario is a 😱 nightmare.

 **Unfortunately** there are innumerous reasons for not running an application locally so let's face it and use all the convenience of Docker for your development mode as well.

-To reinforce my opinion, for a faster and better development we **should always run applications on local** host machine.
-This post is about when this is not possible.
+To reinforce my opinion, for a **faster** and **better** development we **should always run applications on local** host machine.
+You usually have more control, it's easily debug it, etc. Anyway, this post is about when this is not possible.

 ## The approach